rubygarage/rubygarage.github.com/slides/continuous_integration.markdown

 - What is Continuous deployment?

-- What strategy do you choose for your project?
+- What criterias for continuous strategy choosing for your project?